fsfe/reuse-docs/spec.md

 ### Comment headers

+Wherever possible, you SHOULD attempt to use comment headers to convey a file's Copyright and Licensing Information.
+Compared to other methods, comment headers are more explicit and their associated Information is more resistant to being moved or copied.

 To implement this method, a Commentable File MUST declare the file's Copyright and Licensing Information in a comment header.
 The Information SHOULD be as close to the top of the top of the file as possible in a comment header.
 The